US-Australia refugee deal: What you need to know

 Story highlights

-- Deal includes 1,250 refugees on two offshore detention centers
+- Deal includes around 1,250 refugees on two offshore detention centers

 - Most are from Iran, one-third have been there for more than 2 years